dmorse/pscf/doc/user-man/field.rst

 of "stars" that are related to one another by inversion.
 Our conventions used for doing this are described best in the comments in the source code.

-The fact that this file format makes use of an expansion in symmetry-adapted basis functions does not imply that this is how fields are represented throughout the program.
-The representation in terms of symmetry-adapted basis functions is used only for file IO, and for iteration of the solutions, in order to construct field updates that preserve the imposed symmetry by construction.
-Within the inner loop of the pseudospectral algorithm that is used to solve the modified diffusion equation, however, fields are stored on an regular FFT grid, in terms of either values at grid points or coefficients of plane waves, with no explicitly imposed symmetry.

 In order to visualize the fields, it is generally necessary to run the program using a parameter file with a section header